cometaj2/hcli_core/README.rst

 ----

-HCLI Core is a WSGI application that provides a way for developers to expose a CLI via HCLI semantics while providing dynamic and up to date in-band access to all the API/CLI documentation, man page style, which showcases commands, options, and parameters available for execution.
+HCLI Core is a WSGI application that provides a way for developers to expose a CLI via HCLI semantics while providing dynamic and up to date in-band access to man page style API/CLI documentation.

 Most, if not all, programming languages have a way to issue shell commands.
 With the help of any generic HCLI client, such as Huckle, APIs that make use of HCLI semantics are readily consumable